psoerensen/qgtools/README.md

 ## Performance and deployment

-qgtools is designed as a lightweight R interface to high-performance computing backends.
+qgtools is designed as a lightweight R (or Python) interface to high-performance computing backends.
-Computationally intensive components (e.g. likelihood evaluation, large linear algebra, and sampling) can be implemented in compiled languages such as **C++ or Fortran**, while R is used for model specification and orchestration.
+Computationally intensive components (e.g. likelihood evaluation, large linear algebra, and sampling) can be implemented in compiled languages such as **C++ or Fortran**, while R (or Python) is used for model specification and orchestration.

 This separation provides: - high computational performance, - scalability to large datasets, - and a clear boundary between model